juju/docs/src/en/getting-started.md

 # Getting started with Juju

-Juju works with public clouds, private clouds, and locally with LXD.
-A central Juju controller (machine) is used to process all of the events that occur between the Juju client and the workload machines.
+Juju works with public clouds, private clouds, MAAS, and LXD.
+A central Juju machine, the controller, processes all of the events that occur between the Juju client and the workload machines.

-The instructions on this page will show you how to get started with Juju by using the online hosted Juju controller, the Juju as a Service (JAAS) controller.
-If you'd prefer to test it out locally, see the [Using Juju locally (LXD)][tut-lxd] guide.
+The instructions on this page will show you how to get started with Juju by using the online-hosted JAAS (Juju as a Service) controller.

+A good alternative method for learning about Juju is to use it with local LXD containers.
+See tutorial [Using Juju locally (LXD)][tutorial-lxd].

 ## JAAS

-JAAS supports deploying, configuring, and operating your applications on the three largest public clouds: [Amazon Web Services][aws], [Google Compute Engine][gce], and [Microsoft Azure][azure].
+JAAS supports the following public clouds: [Amazon AWS][clouds-aws], [Google GCE][clouds-gce], and [Microsoft Azure][clouds-azure].
+An account with one of these clouds will therefore be needed (we'll later upload the account's credentials to JAAS).

-All you will need is an account with one of the above clouds, its user credentials, and, for authentication, an Ubuntu Single Sign On (SSO) account.

-If you don't yet have an Ubuntu SSO account you can sign up for one [here][ubuntuSSO] (it's easy and free).
+!!!
+Note:
+    You may want to create a separate set of cloud credentials for use with JAAS.

+You will also need an [Ubuntu SSO account][ubuntu-sso] to authenticate with JAAS.

+### Log in to JAAS

-You can now [log in to JAAS][jaaslogin].
+[Log in to JAAS][jaas-login] now.

-## Create a model
+### Create a model

-If this is your first time using JAAS you won't have any models yet.
-Press the 'Start building' button to begin the journey.
+Applications are contained within *models* and are installed via *charms*.

+Create your first model by pressing the "Start building" button.

 <style>
 table th, table td {